Attacks and alignments: rooks, set partitions, and permutations: Approach

-For the case of set partitions, two rooks \emph{challenge} or \emph{attack} as per the usual rules of chess, i.e., if they lie in the same row or column; for the case of permutations, two rooks are said to \emph{challenge} or \emph{attack} if they lie in the same column.
-In either case, the Stirling number is equal to number of ways to place $r$ unlabelled rooks on $B_n$, with no attacks.
+For the case of set partitions, two rooks \emph{challenge} or \emph{attack} as per the usual rules of chess if they lie in the same row or column.
+For the case of permutations, two rooks are said to \emph{challenge} or \emph{attack} if they lie in the same column.
+We write $S(n,k)$ for the Stirling number of the second kind, counting the number of partitions of a set of size $n$ into a set of exactly $k$ blocks.
+We write $s(n,k)$ for the Stirling number of first kind, whose absolute value counts the number of permutations of a set of size $n$ having exactly $k$ cycles.
+In either case, the Stirling number is equal to the number of ways to place $r$ unlabelled rooks on $B_n$ with no attacks.

+We utilize two different bijections involving the placements of rooks on the board $B$, one for set partitions and the other for permutations.
+What follows is a partial description of those bijections for the purpose of understanding the proofs of our results, and we refer the interested reader to~\cite{rooktheorynotes} for the complete proofs of these bijections.

+The first bijection is for set partitions, and requires that no two rooks lie in the same row or column.
+A board with no rooks corresponds to the set partition $\{ \{1\}, \{2\}, \ldots, \{n\} \}$, i.e., the set partition with~$n$ blocks of size~$1$.
+The placement of a single rook at coordinate $(i,j)$, $1\leq i < j \leq n $, combines the two separate blocks $\{i\}, \{j\}$, into a single block of size~$2$, i.e., $\{i,j\}$.
+The placement of two rooks in coordinates $(i,j)$ and $(j,\ell)$, $1 \leq i < j < \ell \leq n$, where the row-coordinate of one rook is the column-coordinate of the other, is what we call an \emph{alignment}.
+This corresponds to combining blocks $\{i,j\}$ and $\{j,\ell\}$ into a single block $\{i,j,\ell\}$ of size~$3$; see Figure~\ref{block 3}.
+Further alignments correspond to combining blocks in an analogous manner.